For 4 years, my days started something like this:

 - Path and Purpose: Follow your dreams.
 Stay away from repetitive work that does not engage you.

 - Social Life: Friends and family can help you cope with challenges.
 Talking about your problems is therapeutic.

 - Nutrition: Eat loads of fruits and veggies.
 Keep off packaged food.

 - Hobbies: Take out time for your hobbies.
 (I like to read.)

 - Meditation: You don’t need to live in a monastery to do it and it just takes 10 minutes.

 - Working Out: Join a gym/yoga class or work out at home.
 Consistency is key.

 Over to You…

 This was a long one!
 I’m happy you stayed till the end.

-One last thought before you go: We are happiest when we are appropriately challenged—when our goals seem difficult but not impossible.
+Here is one last thought before you go.
+We are happiest when we are appropriately challenged—when our goals seem difficult but not impossible.
 I hope mindfulness, and the Ecosystem of Happiness, will help you see your goals with a relaxed and calm mind.